oils-for-unix/oils/doc/oil-language-faq.md

     `$len(x)` converts it to a string.

 (Note: command subs may be optimized later, as `ksh` does.)

+## How can I return rich values from shell functions / Oil `proc`s?

+There are two primary ways:

+- Print the "returned" data to `stdout`.
+Retrieve it with a command sub like `$(myproc)` or a pipeline like `myproc | read --line`.
+- Use an "out param" with [setref]($oil-help:setref).

+Oil may grow true functions with the `func` keyword at some point.
+However, that must be done carefully, as a `proc` composes with processes, but a `func` doesn't.

+Send us feedback if this doesn't make sense, or if you want a longer explanation.

 ## Why doesn't a raw string work here: `${array[r'\']}` ?